maxlambertini/DungeonWorld-ConTeXt/extras/README.md

 * Copy `dwjoiner.py` and `filelist.txt` where the original DungeonWorld XML are.
 * Launch `dwjoiner.py`
-* You'll get a big file named `dw_big.xml`.
+* You'll get a big file named `dw_full.html`.
 Feed this file to XHTML2CTX to get ConTeXt files.